 Web users often turn away rather than having to register.
 Quite simply, it's not worth peoples' time to answer all your questions.
-Hopefully, the usability of customer registration will improve with the new Microsoft Passport initiative.
-But even if we get a Web-wide standard for one-click registration, users will resent being asked to register.
+Even if we get a Web-wide standard for one-click registration, users will resent being asked to register.
 Every click is a burden for busy Web users, but more important, users don't like parting with their personal data before they have developed a sense of trust in the site.

-Comply with the new Passport initiative and any other widely used mechanisms for allowing users to enter their data once and reuse it across the Web.
+- Comply with any widely used mechanisms for allowing users to enter their data once and reuse it across the Web.
 Single log-in is a known usability requirement for all other systems, and we need it on the Web as well.

 It is common for sites that violate these rules to discover that 1/3 or more of their "customer" registrations are bogus.
 Unless you believe that Donald Duck is a very frequent user of these sites.

-Qualitative studies have long shown that customer registration hurts usability and makes users turn away.
+Qualitative studies have long shown that demanding htat users register hurts usability and makes users turn away.
+(Offering guest checkout has long been a key guideline for e-commerce design.)
 But how much does it hurt?